Cricket powder

 Can you make your own cricket powder from whole dried crickets ?

 Yes, you can prepare cricket powder—sometimes called cricket flour—by grinding edible crickets.
-You can also make a protein-rich powder from other dried edible insects, such as mealworms.
-At home, you can use a food processor if you have one, or try other mechanical methods like a roller or pestle.
+Additionally, you can make a protein-rich powder from other dried edible insects, such as mealworms.
+At home, use a food processor if you have one, or try other mechanical methods like a roller or pestle.
 However, you will probably not achieve the same level of fineness as commercially milled cricket powder.
 Homemade powder may not blend well in smoothies but works better than commercially ground powder in baked goods.
-You can buy edible crickets suitable for making your own cricket flour directly from our website.
+Buy from our website a selection of edible crickets suitable for making your own cricket flour .

 Scroll to Top